 Two Fifty West 81st, a remarkable and majestic building, draws its inspiration from the elegant pre-war apartment buildings that define the Upper West Side.
 Its iconic and classical design is further enhanced by exquisite details like limestone finishes, handmade brick, decorative window openings, and articulated frieze details.

-Each residence was carefully considered and thoughtfully designed.
-Layouts and window placements perfectly frame the soaring Manhattan Skyline.
-Great rooms feature elevated ceilings, oversized windows, and hand-laid oak flooring, all which emphasize their overall sense of space.
-The kitchens showcase an extraordinary collaboration between Robert A.M.
-Stern Architects and Smallbone of Devizes, England’s most respected bespoke cabinet maker.
-Master bathrooms even boast custom marble-topped vanities, polished nickel finishes, radiant heated floors, rain showers, and separate soaking tubs.
-Pair these impeccable details with an abundance of natural light, Two Fifty West 81st.
+Each residence within Two Fifty West 81st was thoughtfully designed with attention to detail.
+The layout and window placements perfectly frame the stunning Manhattan skyline.
+Great rooms are adorned with elevated ceilings, oversized windows, and hand-laid oak flooring, all of which create an overall sense of space.
+The extraordinary kitchens are a result of a unique collaboration between Robert A.M.
+Stern Architects and Smallbone of Devizes, England’s most esteemed bespoke cabinet maker.
+The master bathrooms boast custom marble-topped vanities, polished nickel finishes, radiant heated floors, rain showers, and separate soaking tubs.
+With an abundance of natural light, Two Fifty West 81st creates an incomparable experience.